cavalab/feat/examples/EXAMPLES.md

 ### Feat Cross Validator

-For cross validation there are a set of tokens you can use to set tuning parameters for feat which are
+The cross-validation version of Feat named `feat_cv` is also built and present in the build/ directory.
+For cross validation, there are several hyperparameters of Feat that can be tuned:

 * pop_size
 * generations